mm-zacharydavison/claudx/README.md

 - **Metrics Storage**: Persists metrics to SQLite database for historical analysis
 - **CLI Interface**: View summaries and recent executions via command line
 - **Complete Coverage**: Works with any executable Claude Code uses
+- **DataDog Integration**: Send metrics to DataDog for analysis (requires configuration)

 ## How It Works

 1. **Shims the `claude` executable** itself - no manual wrapper needed
 2. **Auto-discovers ALL executables** on your PATH when Claude starts
 3. **Creates shimmed executables** in an isolated directory
-4. **Leaves your system completely untouched** - no permanent PATH modifications
+4. **Does not affect your own invocations of tools** - your PATH is never modified
 5. **Collects real execution metrics** automatically when Claude runs commands

+## Privacy

+- Command arguments and working directory are stored for analysis.
+- No file contents or sensitive data is logged.
+- Metrics are stored locally in SQLite database (unless you configure a DataDog destination).
+- Your system environment is never modified.

 ## Installation